Health Tuition

 It is also known as sub-mentalis fat reduction, or SMFR for short.

-Many people are prone to developing stubborn fat in these areas because of their genetics, as well as natural deposition of fat.
+Many people are prone to developing stubborn fat in these areas because of their genetics, as well as the natural deposition of fat.

 This can be especially visible in women with double chins or “uni-lip” (i.e., excess fat around the lower jawline and neck).